europ/atacac/docs/README.md

 * backup
     * `atacac backup`
     * download and store the files to the given folder from Ansible Tower (defined in `atacac/backup.py`)
+    * downloads only assets that are stored locally - makes backup
 * uploading
     * `atacac upload`
     * rewrite the corresponding Ansible Tower assets with repository assets
+* downloading
+    * `atacac download`
+    * download all assets including dependencies with given label
+    * downloads all assets - for initial download to the repository

 The automated workflow does not restore the backup stored in the job's artifacts.
 Each pipeline run stores the actual assets located in the Ansible Tower into a [job artifact](https://docs.gitlab.com/ee/ci/pipelines/job_artifacts.html) (in our case called backup) before it will write (upload) anything to the Ansible Tower.
 This artifact is an archive including the actual assets that are downloaded.
 If something went wrong, there is a possibility to turn in back by doing a backup restore via [`restore`](ratacac/estore.py), which must be done manually.